 Keeping project management for creatives in-house has a lot of advantages.

 Although time-consuming, the recruitment process enables companies to find creatives who are a great fit with their company values and branding.
 Once hired, they dedicate all focus to this company, going way more in-depth into the identity of the organization.

 Assuming they will stay on long-term, these team members have all the opportunity to learn everything about the company’s creative vision.
 Whenever a brand evolves, they evolve with it.

-The creative project manager keeps track of how team members develop their skills and experience, so their contributions to projects will continue to improve.
+The creative project manager keeps track of how team members develop their skills and experience so that their contributions to projects will continue to improve.
 This also allows team members to move up within the company in the future.

 Having an in-house team usually comes with greater costs, but is more effective if a deeper understanding of the brand and its target market(s) is required.